Meet the team

 How did we start?

-The AA2A project was set up and has been run by Wendy Mason (National Director) since the initial research was started in 1994, with the full AA2A project being launched in April 1999.
+The AA2A project was set up following initial research starting in 1994, with the full AA2A project being launched in April 1999.
 The first three years were overseen by NAFAE (National Association for Fine Art Education) with funding from the Arts Council's A4E Lottery scheme and the Crafts Council.

 As the remit of the project was extended to cover craft as well as fine art, the AA2A project came under the umbrella of CHEAD (Council for Higher Education in Art and Design) where it remained until AA2A Ltd was set up as an independent organisation with social enterprise status, in 2010.